Coronavirus (COVID-19) advice: Children and Young People

 Public Health England have created a Coronavirus fact sheet for kids (PDF, 3.6MB) and a video animation (below) in partnership with Alder Hey Children's NHS Foundation Trust.

-Many parents, carers and their children will now need to be at home to stop the spread of coronavirus.
 The files below include some useful suggestions for staying emotionally, physically and mentally healthy during this challenging time.
-We hope this information provides you with helpful ideas you can adopt within the home:
+We hope this information provides you with helpful ideas you can adopt:

 The Educational Psychology Service have also provided some fact sheets to help parents and children: